Facial recognition system: United States

 The U.S. Department of State operates one of the largest face recognition systems in the world with a database of 117 million American adults, with photos typically drawn from driver's license photos.
 Although it is still far from completion, it is being put to use in certain cities to give clues as to who was in the photo.
 The FBI uses the photos as an investigative tool, not for positive identification.
 As of 2016, facial recognition was being used to identify people in photos taken by police in San Diego and Los Angeles (not on real-time video, and only against booking photos) and use was planned in West Virginia and Dallas.

 In recent years Maryland has used face recognition by comparing people's faces to their driver's license photos.
 The system drew controversy when it was used in Baltimore to arrest unruly protesters after the death of Freddie Gray in police custody.
 Many other states are using or developing a similar system however some states have laws prohibiting its use.

 The FBI has also instituted its Next Generation Identification program to include face recognition, as well as more traditional biometrics like fingerprints and iris scans, which can pull from both criminal and civil databases.
 The federal Government Accountability Office criticized the FBI for not addressing various concerns related to privacy and accuracy.

 Starting in 2018, U.S. Customs and Border Protection deployed "biometric face scanners" at U.S. airports.
 Passengers taking outbound international flights can complete the check-in, security and the boarding process after getting facial images captured and verified by matching their ID photos stored on CBP's database.
 Images captured for travelers with U.S. citizenship will be deleted within up to 12-hours.
 The Transportation Security Administration (TSA) had expressed its intention to adopt a similar program for domestic air travel during the security check process in the future.
 The American Civil Liberties Union is one of the organizations against the program, concerning that the program will be used for surveillance purposes.

 In 2019, researchers reported that Immigration and Customs Enforcement (ICE) uses facial recognition software against state driver's license databases, including for some states that provide licenses to undocumented immigrants.

 In December 2022, 16 major domestic airports in the US started testing facial-recognition tech where kiosks with cameras are checking the photos on travelers' IDs to make sure that passengers are not impostors.
 In 2025, it was revealed that the New Orleans Police Department had rolled out what the ACLU's Freed Wessler called "the first known widespread effort by police in a major US city to use AI to identify people in live camera feeds for the purpose of making immediate arrests." in defiance of a 2022 city ordinance limiting the use of the technology.

+During the 2026 Delaney Hall protests, Department of Homeland Security (DHS) secretary Markwayne Mullin acknowledged facial recognition systems were used to successfully identify protesters.